laurakoco/perceptron/README.md

 learning_rate = 0.01
 ```

-Here, the learning rate (n) tells us how much to adjust our weights each iteration:
+Here, the learning rate (sometimes abbreviated n or alpha) tells us how much to adjust our weights each iteration:

-w <-- w - n(y-h)*x
+w <-- w - alpha * (y - h) * x

+Here y is the expected output.

+Deriving the formula for updating the weights can be a bit of work so let's skip that for now.

 ```python
 x = np.array([[0, 0], [1, 0], [1, 1], [0, 1]], np.float32) # input